YigalOrn/Afeka/README.md

  they contain HW/class assignmnets/lecture presentations etc. for potential employer/recruiter to get more insight for my set of skills.
 I expect this material to show deep understanding of the material that may come in hand and also, disclose subjects and sepcific areas that were tought in those courses and I can be of assistance depending on compnay needs/ area of exeprtise.
+ (with dirs that contain empty lecture contents I have a well elaborated printed version that I wrote in class)